smcclab/smc-course/_resources/01-faq.md

 If the answers to these questions are yes, then I think you'll be fine.
 You'll be motivated to learn the things you don't know already, and you might surprise yourself about how much you enjoy learning about how to put computers to work in making your own music.
-Imagine actually enjoying & being motivated to learn something---who'd have thought that uni could be like that 😜?

 ## Who _shouldn't_ take this course?

-In LENS believe that computing (including creative computing) is [for everyone](https://twitter.com/search?q=%23cs4all), and so no-one should rule themselves out because they think they're not "technical" or "musical" enough to make music with computers.
+In SMC, we believe that computing (including creative computing) is [for everyone](https://twitter.com/search?q=%23cs4all), and so no-one should rule themselves out because they think they're not "technical" or "musical" enough to make music with computers.

 Having said that, this isn't a standard CS course, so if you're expecting:

-- nice, "one right answer" assignments where you just write code to pass a bunch of unit tests
+- simplistic, "one right answer" assignments where you just write code to pass a bunch of unit tests
 - a "closed" syllabus where everything you'll need to get a good grade is a fact you can memorise from the lecture slides